pippinbarr/SNAKISTS/process/candidates.md

 If one Snake dies does the other carry on, or would it be proof they couldn't ... coexist?

+(This wouldn't work on mobile because of the controls necessary.)

 ## Copyist

 A person who makes copies is fun.
 If the Snake is a person who makes copies (well they kind of already copy units of their own body in a sense) then what would they copy?
 Themselves?
 The apple?
 The walls?
 Not many options!